hnakamur/FormatLink-Firefox/README.md

 submenus for each format are created under the "Format Link" context menu group.

 ### toolbar button
-The popup page is shown when you press the toolbar button of "Format Link".
+When you press the toolbar button of "Format Link", the link is copied in the default format, the popup page becomes open, and the formatted text is shown in the text area.

-You can change the format by clicking a radio button for each format which you registered in the options page.
+If you want to copy the link in different format, you can press one of the radio buttons.

+Also if you want to change the default format, you can press the "Set as default" button.

 ## Flexible settings
 You can modify formats in [Tools] -> [Extensions] -> Clik "Options" link in "Format Link" Extension.